plops/cl-cpp-generator2/example/131_sdr/README.md

 harmonic distortions to a more acceptable broadband noise.
 However, the implementation must be done carefully, considering the application requirements and specific characteristics of the ADC.

+## Noise Shaping

+Noise shaping is a technique used primarily in digital audio and some other applications to manipulate the spectral shape and distribution of the quantization noise that arises from analog-to-digital conversion (ADC) and digital-to-analog conversion (DAC).
+The goal is to push or "shape" the noise into parts of the spectrum where it's less perceptually significant or into frequency bands where it's less of a concern.

+Here's a deeper look into noise shaping:

+1. **Basic Concept**: While the introduction of dither randomizes quantization errors and converts them into white noise (with a flat spectrum), noise shaping goes a step further.
+It shapes the noise spectrum such that the noise energy is concentrated in frequency regions where it's less perceptible or less problematic.

+2. **Feedback Loop**: Noise shaping often involves feeding back the quantization error from one sample to subsequent samples.
+This feedback loop effectively modifies or "shapes" the spectrum of the noise.

+3. **Applications in Audio**: In audio processing, especially with perceptual codecs and high-resolution audio formats, noise shaping is very useful.
+The human ear has varying sensitivity to different frequencies.
+Noise shaping leverages this by pushing the quantization noise to frequency bands where the human ear is less sensitive, thereby improving the perceived audio quality.

+4. **Pulse Density Modulation (PDM)**: This is a form of modulation used in 1-bit Delta-Sigma (ΔΣ) converters, where noise shaping plays a critical role.
+A ΔΣ modulator uses a feedback loop to shape the quantization noise out of the baseband and into higher frequencies.
+The result is that while the converter might have a very coarse quantization (e.g., 1 bit), the effective resolution in the baseband can be much higher due to noise shaping.
+This high-frequency noise is then removed using a simple analog low-pass filter.

+5. **Benefits**:
+   - **Improved Signal-to-Noise Ratio (SNR) in Desired Bands**: By shaping noise away from certain frequency bands, the SNR in those bands can be greatly improved.
+   - **Enhanced Perceptual Quality**: Especially in audio, by pushing noise to frequency bands where it's less perceptible, the perceived quality of audio can be much better than what the raw SNR values might suggest.

+6. **Trade-offs**: Like any technique, noise shaping isn't a magic bullet.
+By pushing noise into certain frequency bands, those bands can have a much higher noise level.
+This isn't a problem in applications like audio, where you can exploit the ear's frequency-dependent sensitivity, but in other applications, it might be less desirable.

+7. **Complexity**: Implementing noise shaping requires additional processing, which can add complexity and cost to a system.
+The benefits, however, often justify the added complexity, especially in high-quality audio systems and other precision applications.

+In summary, noise shaping is a powerful tool to optimize the noise spectrum of a digital system, especially when there's knowledge of the system's or the human perception's frequency-dependent sensitivity.
+By smartly shaping noise, systems can achieve effective resolutions and perceptual qualities that are much higher than would be possible with simple quantization.